darrenswhite/plagiarism-detection-plugin/README.md

 To install the plugin using the .JAR file follow the instructions [here](https://www.jetbrains.com/help/idea/installing-plugin-from-disk.html).

+While the plugin is installed, each project is tracked for plagiarism and the result is stored in .idea/plagiarism_detection.xml.
+This XML file can be uploaded to the server to be processed.

 ### Server and post-processor

 To start both the server and post-processor use `./run.sh`.
 This will use